apache/spark/docs/structured-streaming-programming-guide.md

 wordCounts <- count(group_by(words, "word"))
 {% endhighlight %}

 This `lines` SparkDataFrame represents an unbounded table containing the streaming text data.
 This table contains one column of strings named "value", and each line in the streaming text data becomes a row in the table.
 Note, that this is not currently receiving any data as we are just setting up the transformation, and have not yet started it.
 Next, we have a SQL expression with two SQL functions - split and explode, to split each line into multiple rows with a word each.
 In addition, we name the new column as "word".
-Finally, we have defined the `wordCounts` DataFrame by grouping by the unique values in the SparkDataFrame and counting them.
+Finally, we have defined the `wordCounts` SparkDataFrame by grouping by the unique values in the SparkDataFrame and counting them.
 Note that this is a streaming SparkDataFrame which represents the running word counts of the stream.

 </div>
 </div>